 Every weekend or so, I moonlight as a small-time computer-repair guy just for the heck of it.
 Believe it or not, from personal experience, the biggest issues people have with their PCs are also often the simplest to fix.
 If at all they knew how, that is.
 It’s basically a bit of troubleshooting here and there, and some tweaking of this and that to get the desired outcome.
 To be honest with myself, anybody can do these things if they really wanted to.
 Take the case of the switched [@] and [“] symbols.

-These symbols love playing hide and seek and are particularly problematic when you are unfamiliar with a PC you are using.
+These symbols love playing hide and seek and are particularly problematic when you are unfamiliar with the PC you are using.
 The reason they change location from PC to PC is quite simple: The @ and ” symbols are interchanged on USA vs UK keyboard layouts hence the mix-up.
-Anti-climatic, no?
+Anti-climactic, no?
 Well, not so quite.

 I remember one time I was setting up and email client for a moderately tech-savvy client.
 We spent hours stuck at the password phase.
 The client formulated a strong secret password which he input in his laptop successfully.